brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - For Knowit a DAS was perfect
-- Mostly Java, same needs, same deployment target
+- Mostly Java, monorepo with all the cod, same deployment target
-- Finn had a more diversity and their DAS was starting to get a lot of addons.
+- Finn had a more diversity and their DAS was starting to get a lot of additions.
-- They were in a process of creating a Delivery Platform
+- They were basically in a process of creating a Delivery Platform
-- For Schibsted, the DAS just doesn't work.
+- For Schibsted, the DAS just couldn't work.
 To much diversity.
 :::

 ---